switowski/portfolio/src/drafts/compare-to-none/index.md

 ---
-layout: post
 title: Compare to None
+description: What's the best way to compare something to None in Python?
-categories: ["Python", "Writing Faster Python"]
+tags: ["Python", "Writing Faster Python"]
+date: 2030-01-08
 ---

 How do we check if something is `None`?